 The idea is to simulate the patient population that we will be taking care of.

-We follow national standards in simulation pedagogy, with certified simulation educators, and all faculty teaching in Clinical Resource Center have had professional simulation training.
+All of these manikins are useful for hands-on training that prepares students for clinical settings, allowing them to learn from their mistakes without endangering real patients and preparing them to enter a culturally and medically complex profession.
+We follow national standards in simulation pedagogy, with certified simulation educators, and all faculty teaching in the Clinical Simulation Learning Center have had professional simulation training.

 The School of Nursing

 For more information:

 Valorie MacKenna, Ph.D., RN, CNE, CHSE